profLewis/librat/README.md

 librat 🐀
 ------------
-`librat` (🐁 actually called `ratlib` in the code) is a ray tracing library built for radiative trabnsfer simulations for remote sensing studies.
+`librat` (actually called `ratlib` in the code. 🐁 ) is a ray tracing library built for radiative trabnsfer simulations for remote sensing studies.

-📲Installation
+📲Configuration
 ============

-To set this up, in a unix shell type:
+To set this library up on your computer, in a unix shell type:

     ./configure
-    make clean all test

-The configure script sets variables from [`config.in`](config.in):
+The configure script sets up the environment for your computer.
+The reason we type `./` in front of it, it to tell the unix interpreter that the script `configure` is in the **current working directory** which is indicated by `.`.
+It does this by testing that various options work on your particular setup.
+The range of options we have should work with most `*nix` setups.
+Specifically, [`configure`](configure)  sets variables from [`config.in`](config.in):

     set CCS = ("gcc" "cc")
     set CFLAGSS = ("-I." "-fPIC")